A semidiscrete Galerkin scheme for a coupled two-scale elliptic-parabolic system: well-posedness and convergence approximation rates: Introduction

+This work is concerned with the design and approximation of systems of evolution equations posed on two distinct spatial scales.
+The systems we have in mind involve coupled partial differential equations (PDEs) that explicitly encode two-scale interactions via transmission boundary conditions as well as production terms; see e.g. the PDE structures entering double or dual porosity models, models with distributed microstructures, fissured-media equations, as well as general two-scale models.
+Such models arise as descriptions of reactive flow through geometrically-structured porous media.

-If the geometry of the porous media has a dual porosity structure, and hence, characteristic scales have a chance to be separated, then PDE models with distributed microstructures are in principle able to describe the relevant multiscale spatial interactions occurring in gas-liquid mixtures.
-The challenge shifts now from the multiscale modeling to the multiscale computability.
-Consequently, we are now concerned with the two-scale computability issue -- complex systems of evolution equations acting on two spatial scales are notorious hard to approximate especially if moving boundaries or stochastic dynamics are involved e.g. within the distributed microstructures.
+If the geometry of the porous media has a dual porosity structure, and hence, characteristic scales can possibly be separated, then PDE models with distributed microstructures are in theory able to describe the relevant multiscale spatial interactions like those occurring in gas-liquid mixtures.
+Now, the challenge shifts from the multiscale modeling to the computer implementation of multiscale models.
+Consequently, in this work we concern ourselves with the two-scale computability issue -- complex systems of evolution equations acting on two spatial scales are notoriously hard to compute, especially if moving boundaries or stochastic dynamics are involved within e.g.~the distributed microstructures.
+Combined with the so-called curse of dimensionality, this results in a computational problem of very high complexity.

-In this paper, we consider a coupled system of partial differential equations describing the evolution of the pressure of a compressible air-liquid mixture on two spatial scales, when the amount of liquid is low and trapped in the internal structure of a porous medium.
-The derivation of our particular model originates from applying a formal two-scale homogenization to a particular scaling of the level set equation coupled with Stokes equations for fluid flow (see \cite{lic}).
+In this paper, we discuss the case of an elliptic-parabolic coupling.
+We consider a coupled system of partial differential equations connected to multiscale descriptions of the evolution of the pressure arising in a compressible air-liquid mixture that distributes over two spatial scales (one called macroscopic, and one microscopic).
+This situation arises, for instance, in cementitious materials within concrete members -- typical composite porous materials where the amount of displaceable liquid is low and is practically trapped in the internal structure of the porous medium.
+The derivation of our particular model originates from applying a formal two-scale homogenization to a particular scaling of the level set equation coupled with Stokes equations for fluid flow (see \cite{lic} for details).
+Highlights of the more non-standard challenges of this system of equations are the two-scale coupling, the mismatch in structure between the two equations, i.e. the presence of a time derivative in the microscopic equation and its absence in the microscopic one, as well as the nonlinear right hand side in the macroscopic equations.
+In order to tackle these challenges we perform most of our analysis on the finite element level, using techniques from e.g. \cite{larsson2008partial}, \cite{ciarlet02} and \cite{thomee1984}.